Chrinkus/advent-of-code/2015/c/README.md

 ### Library Notes

 My `string` functions really shine here.
 I'm happy to have `push`, `clear`, and `move` implemented for use.
 There's a `SWAP` sighting as well!

+## Day 11 - Corporate Policy

+I love the "passwords must be exactly eight lowercase letters (for security reasons)" line.

+### Challenge Notes

+Password validation!
+We have three requirements to meet, one failure and two passing.
+Check the failure first to save needless checking.
+Because the password is only 8 characters I have no qualms about separating the checks into their own loops.

+### Now vs Then

+Wow!
+Old me found something current me forgot!
+I can use `strpbrk` to search a string for bytes from a string.
+I had remembered `strtok` for checking a string for a single character but `strpbrk` does it for strings.
+Way to go!

+Other than utilizing niche standard library functions, the techniques are very similar.
+I iterate right in the `do-while` loop and combine the checks for clause 1 and 3 in a single loop.
+I prefer my new code as its easier to reason about the separate parts.

+### Library Notes

+No library usage today!